JorchRL/TradinApp/README.md

 # Trading-App

-Native trading app & bot written in Electron (and React + TypeScript) and using trading view lightweight charts
+Native trading app & bot written in Electron (and React + JavaScript) and using trading view lightweight charts

 ---